crpietschmann/portfolio/_posts/2011/2011-09-09-tag-editor-field-using-jquery-similar-to-stackoverflow.markdown

 </script>
 ```

 Use at your own risk.
 This code is quick and dirty, and may contain bugs.
-This is the reason I didn&rsquo;t throw it up on Github or CodePlex.
+This is the reason I didn't throw it up on Github or CodePlex.

 Have fun!